dinmk/Global_Sales/README.md

 Follow these steps to install Airflow on Mac.

-1. Open a Terminal window.
+Step 1: Open a Terminal window.
 Navigate to your Desktop in your Terminal.

-2. We are going to create a working directory here but you can create anywhere else in your file system if you like. cd Desktop.
+Step 2: We are going to create a working directory here but you can create anywhere else in your file system if you like. cd Desktop.

-3. Create a working directory here called airflow_learning.
+Step 3: Create a working directory here called airflow_learning.
 mkdir airflow_learning

-4. Change to airflow-tutorial directory in your Terminal.
+Step 4: Change to airflow-tutorial directory in your Terminal.
 cd airflow_learning

-5. Create a virtual environment using coda (or any other tool).
+Step 5: Create a virtual environment using coda (or any other tool).
 Install Python 3.7 in your virtual environment.
 I’m going to call the environment airflow-tutorial.
 conda create --name airflow_learning python=3.7

-6. Activate the virtual environment.
+Step 6: Activate the virtual environment.
 conda activate airflow_learning

-7. Print the absolute path to your working directory by typing pwd.
+Step 7: Print the absolute path to your working directory by typing pwd.
 I get /Users/dineshmk/airflow_learning but you might get something different.
 Copy this path

-8. Set the path as the AIRFLOW_HOME environment variable.
+Step 8: Set the path as the AIRFLOW_HOME environment variable.
 Note that you have to do this every time you open a new Terminal window and wish to use the Airflow CLI.
 Alternatively, you can set a permanent environment variable in your bash_profile.
 export AIRFLOW_HOME=/Users/dineshmk/airflow_learning
 By default, airflow uses ~/airflow as it’s AIRFLOW_HOME directory.
 We can overwrite this by setting a different path.
 Airflow will initialize the airflow.cfg file here along with the logs folder.
 We’ll store our dags and plugins in this directory.

-9. Install Airflow 1.10.10 + extras using pip
+Step 9: Install Airflow 1.10.10 + extras using pip
 pip install apache-airflow[gcp,statsd,sentry]==1.10.10
 If you’re using zsh like me then you need to put apache-airflow[gcp,statsd,sentry] in quotes as shown below.
 pip install 'apache-airflow[gcp,statsd,sentry]'==1.10.10